FeniVR/Clean.gg/README.md

 # Clean.gg

-**Clean.gg** is an open-source multiplayer and VR moderation & security system for game developers.
+**Clean.gg** is multiplayer and VR moderation & security system for game developers.
 It offers a powerful Trust Score system, toxicity detection (inspired by GGWP), Discord integration, web panel, REST API, and a Unity SDK.

 ---